Famous colleges are special clubs

 When considering college education, one must consider the quality of the “bundle” that is being bought.
-The package goes beyond just classes and diploma.
+The package that is bought goes beyond just classes and diploma.

 College is better understood if seen as a club.
 A special kind of club that bundles together three things: content, social experience, and badge.
 Content usually comes from classes, but the social experience and the badge are features more akin to exclusive clubs.
 The more desirable and selective they are, the better.